 In 2 years, after IBM launched its video learning program, it managed to save $579 million.
 According to Microsoft’s estimates, this approach helped them reduce training costs from approximately $320 per hour per participant down to just $17.

-Now that we’ve figured out why video-based learning is so popular, we’ll tell you in steps what you need to do to launch video training in your company.
-Let’s take the plunge!
+Now that we’ve figured out what video-based learning is and how it can provide benefits, let’s see how to implement video training in your company.
+Take the plunge!

 First, spend some time figuring out what your employees should achieve by the end of the training.